SheDecides Guiding Group Vice Chair

-Jona Claire Turalde is a Champion and member of the Guiding Group of the SheDecides movement.
+Jona Claire Turalde is a Champion and Vice Chair of the Guiding Group of the SheDecides movement.

 She is also one of the founders of the International Youth Alliance for Family Planning in the Philippines.
 She was a Girl Advisor of the "Girls to the front: a snapshot of girl organising" research and junior fellow in Youth Investment, Engagement, Leadership and Development (YIELD) and Adolescent and Youth Sexual and Reproductive Health and Rights (AYSRHR): Building Towards an Informed Investment Strategy Project Advisory Group.